atsaotsao/my-website/content/now.md

 - *How do we honor our multitudes, our woven artistry, and harness them to reimagine the world?*

 📚 Reading:
+- Emergent Strategy: Shaping Change, Changing Worlds - Adrienne Maree Brown
 - Kindred Creation: Parables and Paradigms for Freedom - Aida Mariam Davis
 - We Need Your Art - Aime McNee
 - The Wretched of the Earth - Franz Fanon

 🎧 Listening to:
-- Precipice - Indigo De Souza
+- Sons of Spergy - Daniel Caesar
-- Joy Paradox - Cephas Azariah
+- The Awakening - Ahmad Jamal Trio
-- Vespertine - Bjork
+- EUSEXUA - FKA twigs

 ✨ MISC:
 - Repeatedly dying in the video game Hades
-- Watching the last season of The Bear
+- Embracing the season of watching Halloweeny movies

-*(updated 2025-10-07 13:24)*
+*(updated 2025-11-09 16:34)*